FiendBusa/NG2BWhite-TagMission/README.md

 # Lies of P Boss Rush Mod Instructions

 ## Important Notes
 - **Recommended for NG+0 Only:** A fix for the high riposte bug and damage scaling in NG+ will be included in the next update.
+Fixed as of Friday, November 22, 2024
 - **Boss Progress Tracking:** Boss progress will be tracked as long as the **HOME** key is not pressed.
 Using a Stargazer or visiting other areas in the game will not reset progress.
 - **Next Update Features:** The ability to customize boss types will be included.